There is debate among early childhood educators about what parents should focus on. The truth is learning the alphabet is important.

 I really hate the expression, “Don’t worry – they’ll learn when they are ready.”

 Early childhood educators need to stop saying to concerned parents.
 It is potentially harmful, definitely dismissive, and ableist.

-I am a mom to one child with developmental disabilities.
+I am a mom to one child with both a developmental disability and dyslexia..
 When I taught, I had dozens and dozens of students on IEPs and learning disabilities.
 They didn’t just “learn when they were ready.”

 6% of children have a developmental disability and 14-20% have a learning disability.
 Their education matters.